opiesche/ecryptfsmount/README.md

 ecryptfs_mount.py first scans /etc/fstab for available ecryptfs file systems, and then the output of mount to determine which of them are already mounted.
 Ecryptfs mounts that are not currently mounted are added to a listbox to select from, the passphrase can be entered in a line edit, and a mount button attempts to mount the selected file system.
 The passphrase is written in the clear to a text file /tmp/ecfspwXXXX (where XXXX is a 64bit random number to make interception less likely), and passed to mount.ecryptfs via passphrase_passwd_file.
+The temporary file is deleted immediately after the mount succeeds or fails.
 This should avoid exposing the clear text passphrase through mount.

 NOTES: I have no idea whether this mechanism is secure, or how secure.
 This is relatively untested, i.e. It Works For Me(tm) on Kubuntu 14.04.